 I didn’t know why but at that time this project consumed all my energy.
-I really felt like I was helping them and doing something that was greater than me until one day they escaped.
-Seems maybe I was keeping them in a cage and not actually helping but that didn’t stop my child-like mind of thinking of how else I could do something that was beyond just the norm.
+I felt like I was helping them and doing something greater than me until one day they escaped.
+Seems maybe I was keeping them in a cage and not helping but that didn’t stop my child-like mind from thinking of how else I could do something that was beyond just the norm.

 As a teen, I became obsessed with the power that writing had to change the world.
 So I started a magazine and started helping people and talking to people online.

 From there I started writing scripts, then I started doing music management, did a talk show, started a video production business, learned how to do digital marketing, learned how to make websites, and year after year I was writing business proposals and doing different projects.

 Since I was a kid I never just stopped.
 When this year started I had a clear plan of what I wanted to do and then the world stopped.

 For everyone else, this meant a holiday.
 For me, this just meant adapting and starting a new project.
 Since the pandemic started I gained 4 online certificates and this is when SMBLO (Education Platform) went into overdrive, this is when I started writing a book (which is finished and I need some huge confirmation to publish) and immediately started writing a second book.
 Started pushing for the It’s A Feminist Thing platform and podcasting.
 In the middle of that had to have some real conversations with myself about quitting my full-time job and not saying yes to everything.
 Things seemed to be going well.